Tiger ... our that's more like it cat

 Now that we know where to go, get it ready by keeping it stocked with a good first-aid kit, a gallon or two of sealed water, batteries and battery powered lighting and radio, a tarp/blanket, the pet kennel itself (we keep ours upturned with the door open for quick deposits, and another soft-sided one upstairs for additional transport), pet food or treats to use as enticements, and a pry-bar type tool to use if you become trapped.

-Having these items in place can be something you do seasonally, or leave year-round.
-The other half of your plan should include making sure you have your cell phone, laptop, identification, insurance info and some cash.
+Having these items in place can be something you do seasonally or leave year-round.
+The other half of your plan should include making sure you have your cellphone/laptop, identification, insurance info and some cash.
 This will help more than you can imagine if you lose your home.

 For Safe Pets Trust clients the good news is that we've already developed a template for your pets and home that can be easily practiced and implemented in disaster emergencies.
 We can help you customize a plan for your peace of mind and help you remain calm in the eye of the storm.